-• ghh 6 hours ago
+• ghh a year ago

 Wow, their example to "clean up the code" does a bit more than just refactoring to make code more readable, it appears to change the output.